 - 6.5.
 CNDDB Observations.
-The DB shall submit all observations of Covered Species to CDFW's California Natural Diversity Database (CNDDB) within 60 calendar days of the observation and the DB shall include copies of the submitted forms with the next ACR. - 6.6.
+The DB shall submit all observations of Covered Species to CDFW's California Natural Diversity Database (CNDDB) by December 31 of the calendar year in which they were observed (annually) and the DB shall include copies of the submitted forms with the next ACR. - 6.6.
 Final Mitigation Report.
 No later than 45 days after completion of all mitigation measures, Permittee shall provide CDFW with a Final Mitigation Report.
-The DB shall prepare the Final Mitigation Report which shall include at a minimum: (1) a summary of all ACRs; (2) a copy of the table in the MMRP with notes showing when each of the mitigation measures was implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities; (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing and fully mitigating Project impacts of the taking on Covered Species; (7) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future Projects on the Covered Species; and (8) any other pertinent information.
+The DB shall prepare the Final Mitigation Report which shall include at a minimum: (1) a summary of all ACRs; (2) a copy of the table in the MMRP with notes showing when each of the mitigation measures was implemented; (3) all available information about Project-related incidental take of the Covered Species; (4) information about other Project impacts on the Covered Species; (5) beginning and ending dates of Covered Activities; (6) an assessment of the effectiveness of this ITP's Conditions of Approval in minimizing and fully mitigating Project impacts of the taking on Covered Species; (7) recommendations on how mitigation measures might be changed to more effectively minimize take and mitigate the impacts of future projects on the Covered Species; and (8) any other pertinent information.